syamdanda/Java-Interview-Preparation/README.md

 What is Polymorphism <br/>
 What is meant by Method Overriding <br/>
 What is meant by Overloading <br/>
+What is the method of hiding in Java <br/>
+What are the rules of method overloading and overriding in Java <br/>
 If I only change the return type, will the method become overloaded <br/>
 What restrictions are placed on method Overloading <br/>
 What is a constructor overloading in Java <br/>
 Why will Java Not Support Operator Overloading <br/>
 Can you override a private or static method in Java <br/>
+Can we prevent overriding a method without using the final modifier <br/>
+What is the covariant method overriding in Java <br/>
+Can we override a method that throws runtime exception without throws clause <br/>
+Can we change the argument list of an overriding method <br/>
+Can we override a non-static method as static in Java <br/>
+Can we override the final method in Java <br/>
+What is the difference between Polymorphism, Overloading, and Overriding <br/>
+What is the difference between abstraction and polymorphism in Java <br/>
 What is meant by Interface <br/>
 What modifiers may use with an interface declaration <br/>
 Can a class be defined within an interface <br/>